Phil Karlson

-Phil Karlson (born Philip N. Karlstein; July 2, 1908 – December 12, 1982) was an American film director.
-Later noted as a film noir specialist, Karlson directed 99 River Street, Kansas City Confidential and Hell's Island, all with actor John Payne, in the early 1950s.
+Philip N. Karlstein (July 2, 1908 – December 12, 1982), known professionally as Phil Karlson, was an American film director, noted for his gritty crime films and films noir.
+His notable works included Kansas City Confidential (1952), Scandal Sheet (also 1952), 99 River Street (1953), Hell's Island (1955), The Phenix City Story (also 1955), Tight Spot (also 1955), and 5 Against the House (also 1955).

-Other films include The Texas Rangers (1951), The Phenix City Story (1955), 5 Against the House (1955), Gunman's Walk (1958), The Young Doctors (1961) and Walking Tall (1973).
+Karlson's other films including Gunman's Walk (1958), Hell to Eternity (1960), The Young Doctors (1961), the Elvis Presley vehicle Kid Galahad (1962), the Dean Martin spy comedy The Silencers (1966), the horror film Ben (1972), and the original Walking Tall (1973).

 Biography

 Early life

 Karlson was the son of Irish actress Lillian O'Brien.
 His father was Jewish.

 He attended Marshall High School and studied painting at Chicago's Art Institute.
 He tried to make a living as a song and dance man but was unsuccessful.
 Then he studied law, at his father's request, at Loyola Marymount University in California.
 He took a part-time job at Universal Pictures "washing toilets and dishes and whatever the hell they gave me" according to Karlson.
 He also sold some gags to Buster Keaton.
 Eventually he decided to pursue a career in film, quitting college a year before graduation.